Frequently Asked Language Learning Questions about the 200 Words a Day courses

 - Answer:

 This will vary from person to person, but learning a language is a very big undertaking, for which the learning never ceases!
+To become fluent you should not only use PC courses but should take classes with a teacher, preferably native speaker.

 You should also include a period of total immersion in your study plans, that is a period where you live in a place where your target language is actually spoken.
 This way you will absorb the language and hear many expressions being used in context.